gonkit00/hisona-app/README.md

 The purpose of Hisona is to make learning about history easier and more fun.
 By leveraging AI technolohies Hisona makes the history around us more accessible, engaging and a two-way conversational experience to bring historical artefacts to 'life'.

+## My Contribution

+- Geofencing feature: I implemented a feature to geofence artefacts in order to push notifications on the users devices
+- Find me: I implemented a feature/game to find artefacts by gps coordinates

 ## Tech Stack

 * React Native - Front end library for building user interfaces